peteroupc/peteroupc.github.io/graphics.md

 ### Classic desktop wallpaper

-See the "[**peteroupc/classic-wallpaper**](https://github.com/peteroupc/classic-wallpaper)" repository for a challenge on creating tileable desktop wallpapers with a limited palette of colors and a limited pixel size &mdash; such wallpapers are getting ever harder to find because desktop backgrounds today tend to cover the full computer screen, to employ thousands of colors, and to have a high-definition resolution (1920 &times; 1080 or larger).
+See the "[**peteroupc/classic-wallpaper**](https://github.com/peteroupc/classic-wallpaper)" repository for a challenge on creating tileable desktop wallpapers with a limited selection of colors and a limited pixel size &mdash; such wallpapers are getting ever harder to find because desktop backgrounds today tend to cover the full computer screen, to employ thousands of colors, and to have a high-definition resolution (1920 &times; 1080 or larger).

 <a id=Button_and_border_styles_for_classic_interfaces></a>